 Keep It FODMAP Friendly

-Next up are lactose products.
-Butter is so high in fat that it doesn’t contain any notable FODMAPs.
-However, fat can impact gut motility and trigger symptoms independent of its lactose content.
-We use 1/2 a cup of butter in this recipe which works out to about 1 tbsp of butter per serving.
-If you know you are sensitive to fats, you can use 1/4 cup of butter.
-The recipe will have a lighter flavour but it will still be amazing!!
+Just so you know, even though butter doesn’t have any FODMAPs, it does have a lot of fat.
+For some people, fat can cause the smooth muscles in the intestine to spasm.
+This recipe uses 1/2 a cup of butter, which works out to 1 tbsp of butter per serving.
+If you know you are sensitive to fats, you can use 1/4 cup of butter, instead.
+The recipe will have a lighter flavour but they’ll still taste great.

-The final ingredient we need to discuss is how to get that delicious roasted garlic flavour into these amazing mashed potatoes!
-To perform this feat of magic, we’re going to slow roast 3-4 heads of garlic and infuse it in the butter.
+Last but not least, let’s talk about garlic-infused butter.
+To perform this feat of magic, we’re going to slow roast 3-4 heads of garlic and infuse it in butter.